LeidenUniversityLibrary/islandora_export/README.md

    - `--solr_sort=`*solr sort* : Optionally, a Solr sort option.
 Only applicable when using solr_query.
    - `--solr_start=`*number* : Optionally, at which item to start with a Solr export.
 Best used together with solr_sort.
 Defaults to 0.
    - `--solr_limit=`*number* : Optionally, the size of the batches used for Solr queries.
 Defaults to 50.
- - how the export should format the output is defined by an ini file.
-The format of this ini file is explained below.
+ - how the export should format the output (use one of the two below).
-   - `--format_file=`*/absolute/path/to/format/file*
+   - `--format_file=`*/absolute/path/to/format/file* : The absolute filepath to an ini file containing the format of the export.
+See below for specifics.
+   - `--format_string=`*solr_fields* : One or more solr field names, separated by comma's.
+Also fedora_path is possible to retrieve the path on the Fedora filesystem to the FOXML, or fedora_path:DSID for the latest datastream or fedora_path:DSID.version for a specific version.
  - where the output should be placed:
    - `--directory=`*/absolute/path/to/empty/output/directory/* : this should be an absolute path the an existing, empty output directory.
 If is is not empty, files can be overwritten or appended to.
  - which ids not to include: